Flag desecration: United States

-But spare your country's flag," she said.

 During the United States' involvement in the Vietnam War, American flags were sometimes burned during war protest demonstrations.

-After the Johnson decision, the Flag Protection Act was passed, protecting flags from anyone who "mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag".
-This decision was later struck down in the Eichman decision.
+The Flag Protection Act was passed, protecting flags from anyone who "mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag".
+This law was later struck down in the Eichman decision.
 After that case, several flag burning amendments to the Constitution were proposed.
 On June 22, 2005, a Flag Desecration Amendment was passed by the House with the needed two-thirds majority.
 On June 27, 2006, another attempt to pass a ban on flag burning was rejected by the Senate in a close vote of 66 in favor and 34 opposed, one vote short of the two-thirds majority needed to send the amendment to be voted on by the states.

 There have been several proposed Flag Desecration Amendments to the Constitution of the United States that would allow Congress to enact laws to prohibit flag desecration: